ATNF/askapsoft/Code/Doc/user/current/doc/platform/modules.rst

 * **askappipeline** - Pipeline scripts for processing ASKAP/BETA observations
 * **askaputils** - General utility scripts (*pshell* for data transfer - see :doc:`comm_archive`, plus other utility scripts)
+* **askapcli** - Command-Line-Interface to the online systems (scheduling block service, FCM and footprint are perhaps the most commonly-used).
 * **casa** - NRAO's CASA software package (see :doc:`casa`)
 * **bbcp** - BBCP Fast file copy (see :doc:`externaltransfer`)
 * **ashell** - Connection to the commissioning archive (see :doc:`comm_archive`)